-In this case the observed and expected cell values from the two Tables are identical, which means that applying these cell values to equation (2) results in a chi-square test statistic, X^2 that is equal to zero.
-In other words, the null hypothesis, H0: cannot be rejected - there is no difference in the approval and consent rate by Ministers and reporters during 2020 compared to 2017-2019, only random variation.
+In this case the observed and expected cell values from the two Tables are identical, which means that applying these cell values to equation (2) results in a chi-square test statistic, X^2 equal to zero.
+In other words, the null hypothesis, H0: cannot be rejected - there is no difference in the combined appeal approval and consent rate by reporters and Ministers during 2020 compared to 2017-2019, only random variation.

-Turning now to the second hypothesis - comparing the frequency of decisions by Ministers and reporters over the periods 2019-2019 against 2021 the observed cell data is shown in Table 7 while the expected data can be seen in Table 8.
+Turning now to the second hypothesis - comparing the frequency of decisions by reporters and Ministers over the periods 2019-2019 against 2021 the observed cell data is shown in Table 7 while the expected data can be seen in Table 8.

-Observed frequency of decisions by Period of Approval

-reporter+Minister Pre-Covid (2017-19) Covid (2021)
+Pre-Covid (2017-19) Covid (2021)

-Decision Allowed or 51 22
+Observed frequency Appeals Allowed or 51 22

-Consented
+of decisions by Consented

-Refused 30 1
+reporter+Minister Refused 30 1

-Table 7 Observed frequency of Minister+reporter decisions 2017-2019 vs 2021
+Table 7 Observed frequency of reporter+Minister decisions 2017-2019 vs 2021